-There was a recent paper on labeling tyrosine via Copper free Click chemistry: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5399473/.
+A recent paper on labeling tyrosine via copper-free click chemistry: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5399473/.
 You could try this protocol with our dye DBCO derivatives.

 An alternative also makes use of tyrosinase, but with hydrazide treatment instead: http://onlinelibrary.wiley.com/doi/10.1002/cbic.201100792/abstract.
-The paper contains an example with Cyanine5 hydrazide.
+The paper contains an example of Cyanine5 hydrazide.
 We have a selection of dye hydrazides.